CDCgov/cdh-lava-react/readme.md

 **Definition of Data Driven**

 - All program flow, scheduling, security, data documentation, discovery and data quality rules are data driven and administered through an online UX.
 The UX should allow online data entry and ideally batch updates via Excel.

+**Definition of Event Driven**

+- Process are triggered by events whenever possible versus schedules.
+For example, whenever a SharePoint list is update and event is raised and the corresponding csv file in Azure is updated within 3 minutes.
+Additionally, when a pipeline finishes it fires and event to send a data quality report via email and archive on SharePoint.
+This allows users to receive reports at the earliest time possible and not wait for an artificially predefined schedule.

+**Definition of Loosely Coupled**

+-  Processes are designed to operated in independently and allow for adapting components.
+For instance, SharePoint is currently used to modify the metadata but the data is exported to an intermediate csv format before it is consumed by databricks or other resources.
+If a user of the templates, prefers to use a different front end tool to update the metdata, this can easily be accomplished.
+Similarly, the PowerBI components of the architecture can be used if an organization is not ready to move data storage to parquet or databricks and prefers to operate in a legacy on premise SQL Server format.

 **Definition of Multi-Vendor**
 - Currently no vendor provides a consistent roadmap to perform all of the functionality in the data, analytics and visualization templates.
 The architecture currently uses over 30 software products from over a half dozen vendors written in more than a half dozen languages and supporting over a half dozen file formats for ingestion and ouput offered with a variety of encoding mechanisms.
 More details of component services and technologies are provided below in the software component section.